 Painting is one of the easiest ways to restore the look of your home’s exterior.
 However, certain parts of the house can’t be painted.
-When asking experts whether you should paint your vinyl windows or not, the answers will vary.
+When asking experts whether you should paint your vinyl windows, the answers will vary depending on the quality of windows you’re currently using.

 Another reason you should think twice about having your vinyl windows painted is that paint doesn’t adhere well to the material’s surface.
 Vinyl has a sleek and shiny surface, meaning it would have to be sanded before it can be painted.
 However, even if you follow all preparation requirements before painting, there’s still a huge chance that the paint will chip quickly.